Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: Generalization to Realistic GNN Architectures

 \section{Generalization to Realistic GNN Architectures}

 The 1D model in Section~\ref{sec:bifurcation_intro} provides the core analytic mechanism.
 We now generalize this discovery to the realistic, multidimensional GNN setting.
-We analyze the discrete map corresponding to a GNN layer with $d$-dimensional features, where the graph operator $L$ acts on the nodes and a weight matrix $W$ mixes the features.
-For the sake of brevity, we formulate here Theorem~\ref{thm:variance-bifurcation} a simplified version of the main Theorem~\ref{app:variance-bifurcation} in the Appendix.
+We analyze the discrete map corresponding to a GNN layer with $d$-dimensional features, where the graph operator $A$ acts on the nodes and a weight matrix $W$ mixes the features.
+For the sake of brevity, we formulate here Theorem~\ref{thm:variance-bifurcation} a simplified version of the main Theorem~\ref{app:variance-bifurcation} in the Appendix (followed by its proof in \ref{app:main_real}).

 \begin{theorem}[GNN Bifurcation on realistic GNNs] Consider the GNN layer update $X^{(\ell+1)} = \phi(A\, X^{(\ell)}\, W)$ with normalized adjacency $A$, random weights $W$, and nonlinear activation $\phi$ satisfying $\phi'(0)=\alpha>0$, $\phi'''(0)=-\gamma<0$.